amerand/PMOIRED/README.md

 ## Preamble: using and quoting `PMOIRED`

-This code is still in development and not yet fully documented.
-An article is in preparation describing the algorithms and features of `PMOIRED`.
-Using this code at the present should be done on a collaborative basis:
+This code is a __research project in continuous development__ and not yet properly fully documented.
+If you want to get the best analysis for your data, do not hesitate to contact me: I try to be responsive, in particular with junior scientists.
+New features are driven by collaborations: if you think  `PMOIRED` is missing something, definitely contact me!

-> ***Until a refereed article describing `PMOIRED` is published, if you are preparing an article using it, you should agree to add [me](mailto:amerand@eso.org) as a co-author***.
+> ***An article is in preparation describing the algorithms and features of `PMOIRED`.
+Until then, if you are preparing an article using it, you should agree to add [me](mailto:amerand@eso.org) as a co-author***.

 ## Overview